sni/grafana-pnp-datasource/README.md

 ### Development

-#### Setup

-The easiest way to setup a test environment is to install the latest omd-labs package and clone this repository to to `~/var/grafana/plugins`.
-Make sure there is only one pnp datasource, so you might have to remove the shiped one.
-Then run `grunt watch` and eventually restart Grafana after doing changes.

 To test and improve the plugin you can run Grafana instance in Docker using following command (in the source directory of this plugin):